Arrata-TTRPG/Arrata-TTRPG/src/sections/stats.typ

   hope to avoid getting gutted.
 Unfortunately, this calls for a Stealth check, one that falls under All at Once, and Agnar has the tact and Stealthiness of a pregnant horse (B2).
 Steven sighs, and prepares his A6 Stealth roll.
-The GM declares that this Stealth check will be an Ob 4._
+The GM declares that this Stealth check will be an Ob 4 after rolling the opponent's Perception._

-  _He gets 5 successes - 1 failure!
+  _Steven gets 5 successes and only 1 failure!
 A net +4 advantage for Agnar!
-That means Agnar
-  rolls a !B5: (6, 6, 3, 4, 1).
-3 Successes so far, but he gets 2 more from the
+That means Agnar rolls a $!
+B 2 + 3 = (6, 6, 3, 4, 1) > 3 = 3$.
+3 Successes so far, but he gets 2 more from rolling
+  two 6's with advantage $(4, 1) > 3 = 1$.
+That makes $3 + 1 = 4$ successes!
+Through some
-  open-endedness of the roll: (4, 1).
-That makes 4 successes!
-Through some miracle, Steven manages to compensate for Agnar's bumbling mess of a stealth attempt, and they sneak past whatever's prowling these halls in one- well, two pieces._
+  miracle, Steven manages to compensate for Agnar's bumbling mess of a stealth attempt, and they sneak past whatever is prowling these halls in one... well, two pieces._
+]

+== Stacking Advantage and Disadvantage

+As previously mentioned, multiple levels of advantage and disadvantage stack on top of each other.
+None of these cancel out in any way.
+A roll can have +4 Advantage and +2 Disadvantage, and both systems apply.
+In that case, simply follow the rules of both at the same time.

+#slantedColorbox(
+  title: "Stacking Advantage and Disadvantage",
+  width: auto,
+  radius: 0pt,
+  color: black,
+)[
+  #set text(size: 10pt)
+  Rolling B5 with +2 Advantage and +1 Disadvantage vs Ob 4:
+  $
+    ¡ !
+B 5 = (bold(6), 2, 4, 4 bold(1)) > 3 \
+    = (3 - 1) + B 1 = 2 + (5 > 3) = 2 + 1 = 3 "Successes" \
+  $

+  #align(center)[3 Successes vs Ob 4: _Failure..._]
 ]

 #pagebreak()